 and in Weill Hall at Carnegie for the Gerda Lissner Winners Concert .

-The 2014 season has three debuts in store including the title role in Norma with Knoxville Opera, her mainstage Carnegie Hall debut with MidAmerica productions in Beethoven's Mass in C and Mozart vespers, the title role in Tosca in concert with the Cambridge Symphony Orchestra.
-Season performances will also include the Messiah with the Hartford Symphony Orchestra, Violetta in La Traviata with Opera Company of Middlebury, Brahms Requiem with Farmington Valley Chorale, and Beethoven Mass in C with Chorus North Shore
+The 2014 season has several debuts in store including the title role in Norma with Knoxville Opera, the cover for Mariella Devia as Elisabetta in Roberto Devereux with the Opera Orchestra of New York, her mainstage Carnegie Hall debut in Beethoven's Mass in C and Mozart vespers, and the title role in Tosca in concert with the Cambridge Symphony Orchestra.
+Season performances also include the Messiah with the Hartford Symphony Orchestra, Violetta in La Traviata with Opera Company of Middlebury, a concert of arias with the Opera Orchestra of New York under the baton of Eve Queler at Alice Tully Hall, and Violetta in La Traviata with Shreveport Opera.

 Ms. Bard's recent performances have included her debuts as Magda in La Rondine with Opera Tampa and Donna Anna in Don Giovanni with Utah Festival Opera,as well as the title role in The Merry Widow with both Opera Tampa & Utah Festival Opera, Mary Willis in Cold Sassy Tree with Sugarcreek Symphony, Olympia/Antonia/Giulietta in Les Contes d'Hoffmann with West Bay Opera, Violetta in La Traviata with the Music by the Lake summer festival, the title role in Lucia di Lammermoor with West Bay Opera and Opera Idaho, Micaëla in Carmen with Ash Lawn Opera, Gilda in Rigoletto with Rockland Opera, Musetta in La Boheme with Sacramento Opera, the title role in The Merry Widow with St. Petersburg Opera Company, and the Foreign Princess in Rusalka with Boston Lyric Opera,